 Community

-Therefore, cultivating self-awareness and participating in healthy communities are two interrelated aspects of personal growth and social connection.
-By being aware of yourself and engaging with others in meaningful ways, you can positively impact both yourself and the world around you.
-The following are some examples of ways I am involved in building relationships within my community:
+Cultivating self-awareness and actively participating in healthy communities are thus two interconnected aspects of personal growth and social connection.
+By embracing self-awareness and engaging with others in meaningful ways, we become agents of positive change, impacting both ourselves and the world around us.

 RESULTS Volunteer Advocating for health and education in the poorest communities. https://results.org/volunteer/